eclipse-rcptt/rcptt-website/content/userguide/maven/index.md

 Important things to note here:
 - Packaging type is set to rcpttTest
-- Xored Maven repository added to pluginsRepositories
+- A Maven repository is added to pluginsRepositories
 - extensions set to true

 #### RCPTT Runner Version